CompositionalIT/farmer/content/_index.md

 * **Safely create dependencies between resources**.
 Uses static typing to give confidence that your templates will work first time.
 * **Easily access common properties of resources**.
 No more fighting to concatinate cryptic strings!
 * **Extensible API**.
 Add new helpers and members as needed.
 * **Open source and free**.
-Farmer is free to use and can be used by anyone.
+Farmer is free to use and we welcome contributions to the project.

-Farmer uses a simple DSL to declare resources, and provides simple helper functions to work with them.
-Farmer templates are **roughly 5-6 times smaller** than ARM templates, meaning they are quicker and easier to read and write.
+Farmer uses a simple DSL to declare resources and comes with helper functions to perform common tasks.
+Farmer templates are **around 5-8 times smaller than ARM templates**, meaning they are quicker and easier to author, understand and maintain.

 ![](images/comparison.jpg)